ArnoldT01/bitchecker-app/README.md

 ### **Windows**

-* Windows systems don’t expose an ABI list like Android.
+* Windows systems donâ€™t expose an ABI list like Android.
 * Typically a PC runs either a **64-bit** or **32-bit** version of Windows, depending on CPU and OS installation.
 * The app uses: